Approximate Bayesian Computation via Classification: ABC without Summary Statistics

 Algorithm \ref{alg:abc_plain} simulates pairs of parameter values and pseudo-data $\{\theta, \tilde \X^\theta\}$ from the joint posterior density

 which margins towards the following approximate (Accept/Reject) posterior density

-The approximation \eqref{eq:alg_post1} will be scrutinized theoretically later in \Cref{sec:post_rate}.
-In particular, we will later see that the convergence rate of \eqref{eq:alg_post1} around $\theta_0$ depends on the choice of $\epsilon$ \citep{frazier2018asymptotic}.
-Algorithm \ref{alg:abc_plain} uses the uniform kernel which corresponds to the indicator function $T_\epsilon(\|u\|)=\mathbb I(\|u\|\leq \epsilon)$.
+The inferential potential of the approximation \eqref{eq:alg_post1} will be scrutinized theoretically later in \Cref{sec:post_rate}.
+In particular, we will later see that the convergence rate of \eqref{eq:alg_post1} around $\theta_0$ depends on the choice of $\epsilon$ \citep{frazier2018asymptotic} as well as the quality of the discriminator. {It is interesting to note that the ABC posterior \eqref{eq:alg_post1} is mathematically equivalent to the $c$-posterior proposed by \cite{miller2018robust} for robust inference in mis-specified (tractable) models.
+The computation of the $c$-posteriors has relied on powered-likelihood approximations and MCMC sampling.
+While we instead view \eqref{eq:alg_post1} as an approximate posterior in models with intractable likelihoods, our ABC algorithm can be nevertheless used to compute coarsened posteriors in broader scenarios when MCMC sampling may not be available (see Remark \ref{rem:robust} below).} Algorithm \ref{alg:abc_plain} uses the uniform kernel which corresponds to the indicator function $T_\epsilon(\|u\|)=\mathbb I(\|u\|\leq \epsilon)$.
 In practice, it is difficult to balance out conflicting demands of smaller $\epsilon$ (yielding good approximability) and larger acceptance rates (yielding more posterior samples).
 As a remedy, we propose a way to aggregate the ABC samples through a scaled exponential kernel motivated by the connection between KL and the log-likelihood ratio.
 This ABC variant requires no ad-hoc thresholding and is summarized in Algorithm \ref{alg:abc_exp}.

 Algorithm \ref{alg:abc_exp} generates draws for the pair $\{\theta, \tilde \X^\theta\}$ from a joint posterior density

 which leads to the approximated Bayesian posterior as